All macOS versions from 2001 to 2024

 macOS is the operating system designed to run on Apple laptops and desktop computers.
 As Apple grew and strengthened the ecosystem through the years, macOS operating system version history evolved too.

-In this article, we guide you through the evolution of Apple’s operating system, from the first public release in 2001 to the latest macOS Sonoma released on September 26, 2023.
+In this article, we guide you through the evolution of Apple’s operating system, from its first public release in 2001 to the latest macOS Sequoia, which will be released in Fall 2024.

 Is there any difference between Mac OS X and macOS?